gluster/gdeploy/docs/source/package_installation.rst

 **Note :**

-Make sure that  your system is registered with subscription manager before trying to install packages otherwise it will throw error.
+Make sure that  your system is registered with subscription manager before trying to install packages otherwise you'll get an error while following the steps below.

 **Step 1:**

 Create an empty file and give it any arbitrary name.
 For the purpose of this demonstration, let's call our file  ``install_packages.conf``.
 Add the following lines to your newly created config file::

    # To install package(s):

    # Make sure you have the appropriate values in all the placeholders shown in this configuration file.
-   # These values are just for demonstartion purposes.
+   # These values are just for demonstration purposes.

-    [yum]prerequistet
+    [yum]
     action=install
     repos=http://jenkins.lab.eng.blr.redhat.com/rhsc/hc/vdsm,http://jenkins.lab.eng.blr.redhat.com/rhsc/hc/glusterfs
     packages=vi,glusterfs
     gpgcheck=no
     update=no

+   # Explanation of the above parameters

+   # packages
+   # --------

+   # This takes a comma separate list of values that are packages names you
+   # wish to install.

+   # gpgcheck
+   # --------

-   # If gpgcheck is set to `no`, gpgcheck will be disabled.
-By default
+   # gpgcheck is set to `yes` by default.
+You can override it
-   # it is 'yes'.
+   # by setting it to `no` as illustrated above.

+   # update
-   #
+   # -------

-   # If 'no' provided to update, gdeploy will not run  'yum update' before
+   # By default,  gdeploy runs `yum update` before installation.
+To disable
-   # installation.
-By default  it is 'yes'.
+   # this behaviour, set update=no as shown above.
+The default value is `yes`.

    # To remove package(s):
    # [yum]